 Entrepreneur and travel expert Lee Abbamonte recommends using travel apps to stay organized.
 “I never travel without TripIt Pro.
 I use it to stay up to the minute with flight alerts and gate notifications, but also for features like security wait times and interactive airport maps that help me get through the airport quicker.”

 Plus, if your company uses SAP Concur, you might be one of the many travelers with a complimentary subscription to TripIt Pro (normally $49/year).
-Visit the SAP Concur App Center and search for “My Travel Network” to find out.
+Visit the SAP Concur App Center to connect your accounts.

 Book non-stop flights